-For further information on voting and the arrangements for the referendum, please visit the elections pages on our website: www.scambs.gov.uk/elections/ or contact the Elections Team on elections@scambs.gov.uk or 03450 455 214.
+For further information on voting and the arrangements for the referendum, please visit the elections pages on our website or contact the Elections Team on elections@scambs.gov.uk or 01954 713000.

-For further information on the development plan in South Cambridgeshire, including information on the Local Plan and Area Action Plans, please visit: https://www.greatercambridgeplanning.org/current-plans-and-guidance/ or contact the Planning Policy Team on localplan@greatercambridgeplanning.org or 01954 713000.
+For further information on the development plan in South Cambridgeshire, including information on the Local Plan and Area Action Plans, please visit the Current plans and guidance pages on our Greater Cambridge Shared Planning website or contact the Planning Policy Team on localplan@greatercambridgeplanning.org or 01954 713000.

-For further information on Neighbourhood Planning, including information on a specific Neighbourhood Plan, please visit: https://www.greatercambridgeplanning.org/emerging-plans-and-guidance/neighbourhood-planning/ or contact the Neighbourhood Plan Team on neighbourhood.planning@greatercambridge.org or 01954 713000.
+For further information on Neighbourhood Planning, including information on a specific Neighbourhood Plan, please visit the Neighbourhood Planning pages on our Greater Cambridge Shared Planning website or contact the Neighbourhood Planning Team on neighbourhood.planning@greatercambridgeplanning.org or 01954 713000.